camunda/camunda-docs/docs/self-managed/setup/deploy/amazon/amazon-eks/irsa.md

 #### Database configuration

-This setup is sufficient for OpenSearch clusters without `fine-grained access control`.
+This setup is sufficient for Amazon OpenSearch Service clusters without `fine-grained access control`.

 `Fine-grained access control` adds another layer of security to OpenSearch, requiring you to add a mapping between the IAM role and the internal OpenSearch role.
 Visit the [AWS documentation](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/fgac.html) on `fine-grained access control`.

-There are different ways to configure the mapping within OpenSearch:
+There are different ways to configure the mapping within Amazon OpenSearch Service:

 - Via a [Terraform module](https://registry.terraform.io/modules/idealo/opensearch/aws/latest) in case your OpenSearch instance is exposed.
 - Via the [OpenSearch dashboard](https://opensearch.org/docs/latest/security/access-control/users-roles/).
 - Via the REST API.

-The important part is assigning the `iam_role_arn` of the previously created `opensearch_role` to an internal role within OpenSearch.
-For example, `all_access` on the OpenSearch side is a good candidate, or if required, extra roles can be created with more restrictive access.
+The important part is assigning the `iam_role_arn` of the previously created `opensearch_role` to an internal role within Amazon OpenSearch Service.
+For example, `all_access` on the Amazon OpenSearch Service side is a good candidate, or if required, extra roles can be created with more restrictive access.

 ### Camunda 8 Self-Managed Helm chart configuration

-The following is an example configuration that can be used to configure the Camunda 8 Self-Managed Helm chart to use the feature set of IRSA for the OpenSearch Exporter:
+The following is an example configuration that can be used to configure the Camunda 8 Self-Managed Helm chart to use the feature set of IRSA for the Amazon OpenSearch Service Exporter:

 ```yaml
 global: